kyma-project/test-infra/task/go-unit-tests/0.1/README.md

 # Unit Tests for Go Code

-A unit-test-go Task is used to run unit tests for Go code.
+A go-unit-tests Task is used to run unit tests for Go code.
 The task is tailored to be triggered by Prow as a ProwJob.
 It uses a built-in go test command to run unit tests.